-- MG2R furnaces with an "F" following the input rate in the model number are factory configured for the return air to flow through the front louvered door.
+- M7 furnaces with model numbers ending in AW or BW are factory configured for the return air to flow through the front louvered door.
 The return air may also be attached to either side of the furnace cabinet using a field installed kit (PN 904003).
-The location and size of the side and top return air connections are shown in Figure 24 (page 29) & Figure 25 (page 30).
-The filter size for the side return air is 20" x 20" x 1". - Model numbers with a "T" following the input rate are factory configured for the return air to enter the top of the furnace.
-See Figure 26 (page 31) & Figure 27 (page 32).
+The location and size of the side and top return air connections are shown in Figures 24 & 25 (pages 30 & 31).
+The filter size for the side return air is 20" x 20" x 1". - Model numbers ending in BWT are factory configured for the return air to enter the top of the furnace.
+See Figure 26 (page 32).
+NOTE: For top return installations,

-NOTE: For top return installations, an external or inwall filter mount can be used.
-The factory installed filter should be removed and the return duct should be sized to provide adequate airflow.

-For floor return systems, the manufactured housing manufacturer or installer shall affix a prominent marking on or near the appliance where it is easily read when the closet door is open.
+- an external or in-wall filter mount can be used.
+The factory installed filter should be removed and the return duct should be sized to provide adequate airflow. - For floor return systems, the manufactured housing manufacturer or installer shall affix a prominent marking on or near the appliance where it is easily read when the closet door is open.
 The marking shall read: